amrishpatidar96/assignmentTask/README.md

-**Please view the on mobile and tablet for best experience as UI was given for mobile and tablet . but still it looks good on destop ** techonologies used :
+**Please view on mobile and tablet for best experience as UI was given for mobile and tablet . but still it looks good on destop ** techonologies used :
   Reactjs ,tailwind css